Programme | 5-6 may 2026

 • Benefits of early holistic design

-Dr. Olaf Kath, VP Product, Ansys part of Synopsys, Germany
+Dr. Olaf Kath, VP Product, Synopsys, Germany

 • The motivation behind S-CORE, highlighting its potential to accelerate scalable software amongst rising complexity in automotive systems due to electrification and autonomy